Damien Nash

-Damien Darnell Nash (April 14, 1982 – February 24, 2007) was an American football running back who played for the Tennessee Titans and Denver Broncos of the National Football League (NFL).
+Damien Darnell Nash (April 14, 1982 – February 24, 2007) was an American professional football running back who played for the Tennessee Titans and Denver Broncos of the National Football League (NFL).
 He died after the 2006 season, his only season with the Broncos.

-High school career
+Early life

 Nash attended St. Louis Riverview Gardens High School for the first three years of his education.
 He followed his coach, Darren Sunkett, to East Saint Louis High School for his senior year.
 He finished his career with 5,395 rushing yards and 85 rushing touchdowns as well as 1,160 passing yards and 10 passing touchdowns.

 He was a track star in high school and ran the 100 meter dash in 10.3 seconds.

 College career

 Damien was recruited for football by the University of Missouri, but attended Coffeyville Community College in Coffeyville, Kansas before transferring to the University of Missouri.
 He finished his college career with 253 rushing attempts for 1,254 yards (5.0 yards per rushing attempt average) with 12 rushing touchdowns as well as 36 receptions for 282 yards (7.8 yards per reception average) with two receiving touchdowns).